Port

 Upon arrival in the town center of Donegal, set out on foot with your guide to the ruins of an ancient monastery founded in 1474.
 Over the course of history, the Friary was besieged many times and, in 1601, was partially destroyed by an explosion while occupied by the English.

 Visit Donegal Castle and learn its history from your local guide.
 Built beside the River Eske by a 15th-century O'Donnell chieftain, the castle has extensive 17th-century additions.
-It is furnished throughout with Persian rugs and French tapestries.
-Information panels chronicle the history of the castle owners from the O'Donnell chieftains to the Brooke family.
+It is furnished with Persian rugs and French tapestries.
+Information panels chronicle the history of the castle owners, from the O'Donnell chieftains to the Brooke family.

 Notes: